porsche-design-system/porsche-design-system/packages/components/src/components/content/accordion/accordion.usage.md

 - To shorten pages and reduce scrolling.
 - When space is at a rare and long content can't be displayed all at once (for example mobile or sidebars).
 - To organize various information in one place.
-- Amount of accordions are more than two.
+- Amount of accordions is more than two.

 ---